 There are other residual benefits of managing the sun’s rays.
 Solar window screens create a relaxing indoor atmosphere by providing glare control.
 This eases harsh eyestrain because you’ll no longer have to squint in your own home.
 Also, by keeping out harmful ultraviolet rays, your home will be virtually fade-free because the sun will no longer do damage to your carpet, drapes, or furniture.
 Let’s also not forget why we buy shades in the first place: to keep out those nosy neighbors.
 Solar screens provide privacy by blacking out your windows from outside eyes while still giving you the ability to see what’s going on in the neighborhood from inside.

-Need to find a pro for your solar screens?Find Pros
+Ready to start your solar screens?Find Pros

 Solar window screens are fairly inexpensive ($1-$2 per square foot) and come in all kinds of shapes and sizes.
 They can be customized to fit any window, despite any irregular design or pattern, which means that they can even be installed over skylights, porch doors, or grid work.
 Oftentimes, they are permanently installed from the outside like any other mesh screen.
 This allows you to open your windows for ventilation, while still keeping out the sun, insects, and dust particles.
 But solar screens can also be applied indoors, acting like a shade or drape to be raised or lowered at will.